MicrosoftDocs/dataexplorer-docs/data-explorer/pricing-calculator.md

 ## How it works

-The calculator estimates a monthly cost for the following components based on the region, environment, and estimated data ingestion of your cluster:
+You set the the region, environment, and estimated data ingestion of your cluster.
+Then, the calculator estimates a monthly cost for each of the following components:

 * Engine instances
 * Data management instances